 While this may be anathema to much of our educational and academic establishment, it is, from what I can tell, pretty close to the position of the best -known researchers in the field like Stephen Pinker and James Flynn.
 Which is to say, the position is mainstream science on intelligence.

-We ignore that at all of our peril.
+Unless we have reason to believe the scientists are wrong, we ignore that at all of our peril.